The “other” conversation: a parent’s guide to money management for college students

 Talking about finances with your kids is difficult.
 For most of us, it’s right up there with talking about the birds and the bees.
 It’s not the topic of choice in the flood of emotions and errands leading up to school orientation.
 And what if the financial advice you’re giving isn’t all that sound?
 Let’s face it, most of us aren’t experts when it comes to managing money.

 Luckily, we found a financial expert to talk to.
-We sat down with Misty Lynch, CFP®, Lead Financial Consultant at John Hancock, to get some guidance on how parents can have the “other” conversation.
+We sat down with Misty Lynch, CFP®, Head of Financial Planning at John Hancock, to get some guidance on how parents can have the money conversation.

 When and how should you break the ice?